MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 The OS is responsible for networking devices' power policy decisions.
 For example, the OS controls when a device must go to Dx and what kinds of network events the device should wake on.
 The device driver's responsibility is to reliably execute the power transition sequence when requested by the OS, and then correctly program their hardware for the wake condition set by the OS.

-The OS makes the power policy decision based on a broad set of factors, including system-wide power policies and user choices.
+The OS makes power policy decisions based on a broad set of factors, including system-wide power policies and user choices.
 The following are some common power policies used for networking devices on a Modern Standby system:

 > [!WARNING]
 > These power policies might change between releases as the OS evolves, and they are listed here just for illustration.